 The local community events have always been based on tradition, and decades ago were as spontaneous and natural as the other everyday events of life.

 The feast of Saint Marina was a spontaneous celebration centered around her church, which is the oldest in the area.

 Children waited impatiently for the toys that were laid out on benches around the church.

 We also remember watching the children leaping over the fire on the feast of St. John on June 22 and also the traditional winter holidays around Christmas.

-Time has brought inevitable changes of course, now everything has become more organized, last longer, and are perhaps more commercialized.
+Time has brought inevitable changes, of course, now everything has become more organized, lasts longer, and is perhaps more commercialized.

 The Cultural Association

 It was founded in 1982 by some young people with the aim of promoting and preserving traditional customs, and raising awareness of the importance of these especially for the young people……more

 Blessing of water and other processions

 The service for the Blessing of water are organized with solemnity on the feast of the Epiphany, as is the procession of the Epitaphios on Good Friday,